 Not all fake news originates from established fake news sources, but being able to identify common creators will help you tell fact from fiction.
 This list of common fake news sites is very handy.

 - Be “source sceptical”

 If you’ve never heard of a news source before, be sceptical and do your research on the site and the story before re-posting anything it has shared.
 Tell tale signs like unusual domains (i.e. “.co.com”) can indicate a site isn’t legitimate, though many fake news sites look and feel very respectable – so exercise caution!

 Our social media aggregator tool is fantastic for making the great content available to any of your digital marketing channels.
 From putting positive tweets from consumers in the spotlight, to showcasing an Instagram post featuring your product, we know how important sharing good news is.
 But don’t get fooled into publishing something that’s not real…our AI moderation tools are amazing but to spot a fake it takes a sharp pair of eyes and healthy dose of scepticism!

 Make the valuable visible.
-Try a Miappi demo today to showcase amazing content which presents your brand at its best, or set up new account in a matter of clicks.
+REQUEST A DEMO today to showcase amazing content which presents your brand at its best, or set up new account in a matter of clicks.